-Kanlayawat makes his home with his father and his mother.
-Carrying water, gathering firewood and caring for children are his household duties.
+In his home, Kanlayawat helps by carrying water, gathering firewood and caring for children.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother is sometimes employed as a farmer.
 There are 3 children in the family.

 Because of your sponsorship, Kanlayawat will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

-Kanlayawat lives in the mountainous community of Baan Tor Pra De, home to approximately 600 residents.
-Typical houses are constructed of wood floors, bamboo walls and tile roofs.
-The primary ethnic group and language is Karen.
+Kanlayawat lives in the mountainous community of Baan Tor Pra De, home to approximately 680 residents.
+Typical houses are constructed of wood floors, bamboo walls and thatched roofs.
+This project operates near the border of Thailand and Burma.
+Some of the children live in Burma while others live in Thailand.

 The regional diet consists of bananas, chicken, fish, rice and vegetables.
 Common health problems in this area include dengue hemorrhagic fever, colds and malaria.
-Half the adults are unemployed but some work as subsistence farmers and earn the equivalent of $15 per month.
-This community needs professional teachers, vocational training and addiction rehabilitation programs.
+Most adults are unemployed but some work as subsistence farmers and earn the equivalent of $63 per month.
+This community needs assistance with school fees, vocational training and substance abuse rehabilitation programs.

 Thailand's central region is a rich agricultural area known as Asia's rice bowl.
 The northeast is poor, subject to seasonal droughts or floods, while the north has forested mountains and fertile valleys.
 Rain forests fill the south.
 Monsoons, high temperatures and humidity dominate Thailand's tropical climate.
 A major tsunami in December 2004 claimed 8,500 lives in Thailand and caused massive destruction of property in the southern provinces.